cloudmesh-community/book/chapters/class/516/overview.md

 As part of cloud engineering you will be exposed to a large set of technologies.
-To sharpen your skills in analyzing and evaluating these technologies, you will be asked to prepare a technology review.
+To sharpen your skills in analyzing and evaluating these technologies, you will be asked to prepare a technology review that is being added to a class proceedings.

-This includes a substantial written document that can be added as a chapter to the lecture notes.
+This includes a substantial non-plagiarized document that can be added as a chapter to the lecture notes.
 The review must be done on a topic that is not yet included in our book.
 The review will not include advertisement statements form those that have developed the technology, but will